 Two wheels of brass about two inches diameter, must then take the place of the centre screws.
-These are called friction wheels, and they must be placed sufficiently near each other to support the end of the axle between them, as shown in Fig. 17B, a and b.
+These are called friction wheels, and they must be placed sufficiently near each other to support the end of the axle between them, as shown in Fig. 17^{B} , a and b.
+A pair of these must be thus fitted to each standard,

+Fig. 178, a and b.
 A pair of these must be thus fitted to each standard, and after the axle is placed in position a third may be placed above it to prevent the lathe cord from lifting the axle out of place by its tension.
-The axle and friction wheels will thus work together with an exquisitely smooth rolling motion---there will be no tendency to thrust the lathe standards apart as must result from tightening the ordinary centre screws, and the friction of the axle on its bearings will be reduced to a minimum.
-Any person acquainted with the use of the lathe may readily fit up these friction wheels, and the time and trouble so expended will be amply repaid by the superior ease with which the lathe can be used.
+The axle and friction wheels will thus work together with an exquisitely smooth rolling motion-there will be no tendency to thrust the lathe standards apart as must result from tightening the ordinary centre screws, and the friction of the axle on its bearings will be reduced to a minimum.
+Any person acquainted with the useof the lathe may readily fit up these friction wheels, and the time and trouble so expended will be amply repaid by the superior ease with which the lathe can be used.
 We may say the same of the chain and eccentric, which can replace with similar advantage the crank and hook in ordinary use.